-Keep-Alive general header allows the sender to hint about how the connection and may be used to set a timeout and a maximum amount of requests.
+Keep-Alive general header allows the sender to hint about how the connection may be used to set a timeout and a maximum amount of requests.

-- A comma-separated list of parameters, each consisting of an identifier and a value separated by the equal sign (
+A comma-separated list of parameters, each consisting of an identifier and a value separated by the equal sign (

 '=').
 The following identifiers are possible:

 timeout: An integer that is the time in seconds that the host will allow an idle connection to remain open before it is closed.
 A connection is idle if no data is sent or received by a host.
 A host may keep an idle connection open for longer than